 The way to contest a trust in New York depends to some extent on whether the trust under consideration is revocable or irrevocable.
 Slightly different trust contest standards are applied.
 There has been a trend to apply more will challenge law to revocable trusts and more contract law to irrevocable trusts, the theory being that revocable trusts are more of a will substitute than an irrevocable trust.
 Whether will contest standards or contract dispute standards apply to a particular trust would depend on the circumstances of each case.
-Contesting a trust in New York is best done with an assistance of a New York estate lawyer.
+Contesting a trust in New York is best done with the assistance of a New York estate lawyer.

 For a revocable trust, a court is likely to apply will contest standards.
 Because New York courts view revocable trusts as will substitutes, they tend to apply the same standards as wills when revocable trusts are contested: